ExploreASL/Documentation/source/Tutorials-Execution.md

 Compared to versions before v1.7.0, we changed both name and behavior of the `SkipPause` variable.
 The variable is called `bPause` now.
 Setting it to `true` or `1`, will result in the pipeline being paused before the processing.
 We removed the `iModules`, but the functionality of `ProcessModules` is basically the same.
 We use boolean notation now, so instead of `[1 2 3]` you have to use `[1 1 1]` now.

 The overall import functionality is a work in progress right now.
 We expect stable behavior in release `v1.7.0` though.
 If you plan on using the `develop` branch until then, you have to live with more or less unstable import behavior.

+## Changes in v1.10.0

+BIDS to Legacy conversion is now not done as the last step of import, but it is run automatically when needed (i.e. BIDS data existing and Legacy data not present) as the first step of the Processing Module.